Protein electrophoresis - urine

 Urine protein electrophoresis; UPEP; Multiple myeloma - UPEP; Waldenström macroglobulinemia - UPEP; Amyloidosis - UPEP

-The urine protein electrophoresis (UPEP) test is used to estimate how much of certain proteins are in the urine.
+The urine protein electrophoresis (UPEP) test is used to measure how much of certain proteins are in the urine.

 How the Test is Performed

-After you provide a urine sample, it is sent to the laboratory.
-There, the laboratory specialist will place the urine sample on special paper and apply an electric current.
+After you provide a urine sample, it is sent to the lab.
+There, a lab specialist will place the urine sample on special paper and apply an electric current.
 The proteins move and form visible bands.
 These reveal the general amounts of each protein.

 How to Prepare for the Test